-But what is the right size needed for your outdoor ceiling fan?
+A ceiling fan is a nice accessory for an outdoor living space.
+But what is the right size needed for it?
 Is a very large fan the best solution?
 Which is more important; wind speed or airflow rate?
 These are the common questions that pop into the minds of those looking to buy a ceiling fan for their outdoors.
-Let me answer these questions one at a time.
+Here’s how big an outdoor fan needs to be;

 It is easy to calculate the size requirements for an indoor fan based on the square foot area of the room.
 However, in an indoor space, the air moved by the fan recirculates, adding to its chilling effect.
 But outdoors, since there are mostly no walls, the air circulation spreads out.
 In addition, the encasement of outdoor areas differs; some areas have walls on three sides, some may have none!
 Therefore, you will need a bigger fan for outdoor areas.

 Given below are the recommended outdoor ceiling fan sizes for different floor area sizes;

 |Total Floor Area of Outdoor Space (Square Feet)||Outdoor Fan Size (Blade Span)|

 |225 to 400 square feet||72 inch|

 |More than 625 square feet||Use multiple fans of any of the above sizes|